KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * 2025: [hosted in Cambridge by ARM](https://developer.arm.com/community/arm-community-blogs/b/tools-software-ides-blog/posts/cpython-core-dev-sprint-2025-at-arm-cambridge-the-biggest-one-yet)
 * 2026: will be hosted in San Francisco by OpenAI

-Developers in Residence and targeted sponsorships:
+Developers-in-residence and targeted sponsorships:
 * Petr Viktorin, Bloomberg
 * Serhiy Storchaka, Vercel
-* TBD (formerly Łukasz Langa, Meta)
+* TBD (formerly Łukasz Langa, Meta- this sponsorship is ongoing)

+Developers-in-residence are core devs paid to work on CPython.
+Sponsors do not influence the work being done.
+With more sponsorship, more developers-in-residence can be added.
+Shared sponsorship is also possible.

 Python 3.15 major features:
 * Lazy imports
 * frozendict